mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 ```
 The best way to customise its default behaviour is through Scala CLI's [using Directives](https://scala-cli.virtuslab.org/docs/guides/using-directives).

-### Directives
+### 2.1 Directives
-Let's say that for our script purposes, a library like [PPrint](https://github.com/com-lihaoyi/PPrint) might be convenient.
+Let's say that for the purposes of our script, a library like [PPrint](https://github.com/com-lihaoyi/PPrint) might be convenient.
 With directives, it's possible to declare it as our script's dependency and to specify both the JVM and Scala versions we intend to run our script with:

 ```scala
 /* Maps.scala */